Washington Navy Yard shooting: Victims

-There were 13 fatalities, including Alexis.
-He and 11 of the victims were killed at the scene, while Vishnu Pandit, a program manager in the US Navy, later died at George Washington University Hospital.
-All the victims were civilian employees or contractors, none of them in the military.
-Eight others were injured, three of them from gunfire.
-Police officer Scott Williams and two female civilians were wounded by gunfire and were in critical condition at Washington Hospital Center.

 Perpetrator

-Alexis was born May 9, 1979, in the New York City borough of Queens.
+Aaron Alexis was born on May 9, 1979, in the New York City borough of Queens.
 He grew up in Brooklyn and was a resident of Fort Worth, Texas.
 He joined the Navy in May 2007 and served in Fleet Logistics Support Squadron 46 at Naval Air Station Joint Reserve Base Fort Worth.
-His rating was aviation electrician's mate, and he had attained the rank of petty officer third class when he was honorably discharged from the Navy on January 31, 2011, although the Navy originally intended for him to receive a general discharge.
+His rating was aviation electrician's mate, and he had attained the rank of petty officer third class when he was honorably discharged from the Navy on January 31, 2011, albeit the Navy originally intended for him to receive a general discharge.

 According to a Navy official, Alexis was cited on at least eight occasions for misconduct.
-In 2010, he was arrested in Fort Worth for discharging a weapon within city limits.
+In September 2010, he was arrested in Fort Worth for discharging a firearm within city limits.
 He was also arrested in 2004 in Seattle, Washington, for malicious mischief after shooting out the tires of another man's vehicle in what he described as an anger-fueled "blackout", and for disorderly conduct in 2008 in DeKalb County, Georgia.
-None of his arrests led to prosecution, so there was no penalty for his actions.
+None of his arrests led to prosecution.